Yokes: What Are They and What Do They Do?

 Just like any other aerospace component, yokes have both advantages and disadvantages.
 For example, side-sticks and center-sticks are better than yokes when making rapid control inputs and dealing with high g-forces.
 This is why they are used in military, sport, and aerobatic aircraft.
 However, yokes are more precise due to their larger range of motion.
 Additionally, yokes provide the pilot with more visual feedback.
 Another advantage of yokes is that they are connected and move together, therefore providing instant notification to both pilots when one makes a control input.
 This differs from some fly-by-wire control sticks that allow pilots to send different, sometimes conflicting, inputs.

-Another disadvantage of yokes is that they take up more room than side-sticks in the cockpit, and may even block certain instruments.
+Another disadvantage of yokes is that they take up more room than side-sticks in the aircraft cockpit, and may even block certain instruments.
 By comparison, side-sticks limit intrusion, and make it easier to enter and exit the cockpit.
 Despite their larger size, yokes can be comfortably used with either hand.
 This makes them useful if the pilot needs a free hand to write or use other controls in the cockpit.

 Though they are extremely popular, yokes are not found on all aircraft.
 Helicopters, for example, use a cyclic, and military fighter aircraft use a center or side-stick.
 Certain light aircraft use a stick if the pilots prefer that control system.
 The latest family of Airbus passenger jets use a side-stick to actuate control surfaces.
 In many flight simulators, there are computer input devices designed to simulate a yoke.